Arnaldo Otegi: Glorifying terrorism charges

 In August 2000, a senior Basque court accused him of "glorifying terrorism", after he shouted "Gora Euskadi ta askatasuna!" ("Up Euskadi and freedom!") in Saint-Jean-de-Luz with reference to ETA, banned as a terrorist group by the Spanish and French governments.
-However, the Spanish Supreme Court closed the case, stating that crimes such as "glorifying terrorism" could not be pursued if committed abroad.
+The Spanish Supreme Court closed the case, stating that crimes such as "glorifying terrorism" could not be pursued if committed abroad.
 This precedent was then called forth by the Audiencia Nacional concerning the Carmelo Soria case.

-In May 2005 Arnaldo Otegi was put on trial for belonging to ETA, but was released after posting bail for €400,000.
-Shortly afterwards, a Spanish Supreme Court ruling confirmed the 15-month prison sentence against Otegi for "glorifying terrorism" in a case brought against him for a speech he had given in 2003 in commemoration of the killing of a prominent ETA member 25 years previously.
+In May 2005, Otegi was put on trial for belonging to ETA, but was released after posting bail for €400,000.
+Shortly afterwards, a Spanish Supreme Court ruling confirmed the 15-month prison sentence against Otegi for "glorifying terrorism" in a case brought against him for a speech he had given in 2003 in commemoration of the murder by Spanish state-funded mercenaries of prominent ETA member "Argala" 25 years previously.
 He appealed the sentence, but a panel of judges unanimously rejected the appeal.

-Meanwhile, in November 2005, Otegi was sentenced to a year in prison, on charges of slander against King Juan Carlos during a 2003 news conference.
+In November 2005, Otegi was sentenced to a year in prison, on charges of slander against King Juan Carlos during a 2003 news conference.
 Otegi had then stated that the King was the "chief of the Spanish army, that's to say, the person responsible for the torturers, who favour torture and impose his monarchic regime on our people through torture and violence".
+In 2011 the European Court of Human Rights declared that the sentence by the Spanish courts had violated Otegi's right to free speech.